This post may contain affiliate links. See my privacy policy for details.

 Why is it called a Rusty Nail?

-Nobody actually knows why the drink is named as it is.
-Some say that when it was first created, it was stirred with a Rusty Nail but I find that rather hard to believe.
-I think it’s more likely that someone was just trying to come up with a unique name and it certainly is that!
+Nobody knows why the drink is named as it is.
+Some say that when it was first created, it was stirred with a rusty nail, but I find that rather hard to believe.
+I think it’s more likely that someone was just trying to come up with a unique name, and it certainly is that!

 How do you make a Rusty Nail?

 To make a Rusty Nail, you need equal parts Drambuie and Scotch Whisky.
-Combining the two in shaker with ice and shaking until cold, you’ll then pour them over a large ice cube and serve.
-It’s a very easy cocktail to make given the use of only two basic ingredients.
+Combine the two in a shaker with ice and shake until cold.
+Then, pour them over a large ice cube and serve.
+Given the use of only two basic ingredients, it’s a very easy cocktail to make.

 Enjoy the cocktail!